Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 If you would like to add this beautiful Calathea lancifolia to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Goeppertia insignis (Rattlesnake Calathea) flourishes in bright indirect light, average warmth of 15-260C, humidity of 60-80% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Rattlesnake Calathea indoors, provide bright indirect light, warmth of 15-260C, humidity of 60-80% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Rattlesnake Calathea, Rattlesnake Plant, Calathea lancifolia